Towards the identification of the medium.

 Out of wood and metals he made hands that could do the work of a thousand men; he made backs that could carry the burden of a thousand beasts and chained the power which was in the earth and waters to make them work.
 Through him, men consummated a new creative act, a new Trinity: God the Machine, Materialistic Empiricism the Son, and Science the Holy Ghost

 The issue of quantity vs quality is extremely pertinent to our culture.
-In philosophy, this concept is denoted as Heterogenesis of ends.
-When the means to achieve the wanted result becomes more significant than the result itself, the means evolves into the ultimate goal itself.
-A plain, simple example is money.
-We need money to buy the stuff we want but eventually, money becomes more important than the stuff itself.
+In philosophy, this concept is also called the Heterogenesis of ends.
+When the means to achieve an objective become more important than the objective itself the means take over becoming the new objective.
+A plain simple example is money.
+We need money to buy stuff but eventually, money becomes more important than the stuff itself.
 In our times, moving to a more pertinent topic, we have social media.
 For many, the quantity of followers is more important than the photographs they post.
-It’s the number of followers that can open the doors to business opportunities, sponsors, travels, etc. Lastly, quantity is an intrinsic part of the photographic medium itself as the chances of production are enormous (the digital age has only pushed those chances to new limits, but the principle isn’t new).
-And it’s the repetition through quantity that can help to establish a so-called “style” and affirm the reliability of the photographer.
+It’s the number of followers that can open the doors to business opportunities, sponsors, etc. Lastly, quantity is an intrinsic part of the photographic medium itself as the chances of production are enormous (the digital age has only pushed those chances to new limits, but the principle isn’t new).
+And it’s the repetition through quantity that can help to establish a so-called “style” and assert the reliability of the photographer.

 The Simulacra of Painting